linode/docs/docs/guides/development/python/how-to-manage-packages-and-virtual-enviroments-on-linux/index.md

 This command creates a new virtual environment named `your_environment` that uses Python 3.8.
 This can be run anywhere on the system.

 Unlike Virtualenv, you are not limited to the directory, because Conda abstracts the managing of virtual environments from the user.
-Also, unlike pipenv, you do not need to manually install separate Python binaries for the different versions of Python you want to support on your system.
+Also, unlike pipenv, you do not need to manually install separate Python binaries for the different versions of Python you want to support.
 Conda has a massive repository that it pulls from to manage the different versions of Python.

 Conda has the ability to use Pip within a Conda-created virtual environment, so you can use `pip` with Conda.
 However, Conda has its own package repository that is maintained by the [Anaconda foundation](https://www.anaconda.com/open-source) which focuses mostly on compatibility.

 Conda is the recommended solution for data scientists, or people that want an all-inclusive solution.
 Conda abstracts everything away and leaves you with a few simple commands to install packages, manage environments, and distribute code.
-It comes at the price of a much larger binary, and solutions like this are hard to transition out of if you ever decide to use anything else.
+It comes at the price of a much larger binary.
+Also, solutions like this are hard to transition out of if you ever decide to use anything else.

 ## Recommendations